hha297/hha297/README.md

 ---

-## 🖥️ Languages and Tools (Sort by frequency of use, from right to left.)
+## 🖥️ Languages and Tools (Categorize language proficiency and frequency of use from right to left.)

 <!-- Languages and tools badges -->
 #### 📋 Languages